ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/server/configuration/security-configuration.markdown

 {PANEL:Security.Certificate.Load.Exec}

-A command or executable that returns a .pfx cluster certificate when invoked by RavenDB.
+A command or executable that provides the .pfx cluster certificate when invoked by RavenDB.
 If specified, RavenDB will use HTTPS/SSL for all network activities.
 The `Security.Certificate.Path` setting takes precedence over this executable.

 - **Type**: `string`